Therapist Or Psychologist?

 Mental health therapy with a licensed therapist

 A quick note: life coaches offer support for a number of life challenges, but they are not licensed therapists.
 While some people find their services useful, this profession does not have the same educational and professional requirements a therapist or counselor receives.
-A licensed therapist may offer life coaching but be careful to check the qualifications of anyone using this title.
+A licensed therapist may offer life coaching but be careful to check the qualifications of any therapist using this title.

 iStock/jeffbergen